jmikola/jmikola.github.io/source/_posts/2014-08-06-php-build-script.md

 development.
 At the time, those projects had limitations when it came to customizing build flags; however, I should note that [phpbrew][] has had a very active year of development since then and likely deserves some reconsideration.
+[Thierry Marianne][thierry-marianne] also shared some research he was doing to compile multiple versions of PHP using Fabric, which he since published as [php-compiler][].

 I initially started with Derick's [blog post][derick-php] on managing multiple PHP versions.
 One of the first changes I made was modifying it to use the